Build versus Partner

 • Debt and reserve schedule

-• Broker-dealer readiness process
+• Broker-dealer coordination process

 • Advisor-facing education